tidev/ti.storekit/README.md

 # Titanium Store Kit Module [![Build Status](https://travis-ci.org/appcelerator-modules/ti.storekit.svg)](https://travis-ci.org/appcelerator-modules/ti.storekit)

-> Note: We recently updated the Ti.StoreKit to 4.0.0 which includes some breaking changes.
+> Note: We recently updated the Ti.StoreKit to version 4.x which includes some breaking changes.
 Make sure to check-out the `Releases` tab to grab the newest version.
 Thanks!

 This is the Store Kit Module for Titanium.
 Check the [documentation](ios/documentation/index.md) and [example](ios/example/app.js) for more infos!